Overview: Advantages And Disadvantages Of Delaware Company Formation

 When you register a firm in Delaware, you don’t have to submit the names of your officers or directors to the state.
 This gives you anonymity, therefore protects your privacy.

-5. No requirement for residency
+5. No need for residency

-All the directors, stakeholders, and officers can be residents of any state other than Delaware and still register a firm there.
+All the directors, stakeholders, and officers can be the residents of any state other than Delaware and still register a firm there.

 6. Organized business structure